- JoinFS-FSX requires .NET Framework 3.5. (Can be enabled in Control Panel -> Programs -> Programs And Features -> Turn Windows Features On And Off)

 If you have any problems connecting or seeing other objects, try the following checks:

 - Check the main JoinFS window and make sure that both the 'Simulator' and 'Network' buttons are green.
-If they are not green, click the button.
+If any are not green, click the button.

 - While connected to the simulator go to the menu and select 'File|Scan For Models'.
 This will update JoinFS with the latest models in the simulator.
 It should report the number of models found.
 Make sure you add any other model folders that you have to the 'Additional Folders' box.